Do you think that you may be experiencing symptoms of dust allergies?

 Dust allergies can range from mild to severe.
 In a mild case, you may experience an occasional outbreak of the symptoms below, while in a severe condition you might notice chronic, ongoing problems.

-In this article, we’ll share with you 8 of the most common signs that are associated with allergies related to dust and dust mites.
+In this article, we’ll share with you eight of the most common signs that are associated with allergies related to dust and dust mites.
+Hopefully, this information will clue you in to what’s really going on with your health.

 Note: If symptoms such as wheezing or nasal congestion are severe, you should call your doctor.
 If shortness of breath or wheezing quickly gets worse, seek emergency care.
 The information provided in this article should not substitute for professional care.